 - Annual sales (online & offline)

-Kaola needs to make an evaluation, to see if your brand and products meet the criteria.
-Keep in mind that Kaola mainly wants high-end brands that have operated for a couple of years.
+Kaola needs to make an evaluation, to see if your brand and the kinds of products you sell meet the criteria.
+Keep in mind that Kaola mainly wants high-end brands with business activities of at least a couple of years.

 Kaola sends you an offer, and you can continue to finalize the registration process.